 |What to Expect||This fast-paced, escorted educational program includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|

 After many years, Americans are again able to travel to Cuba under a new 'people-to-people' program authorized by the U.S. government, which provides an opportunity to interact with Cubans through educational exchanges concerning art, music, culture, and more.
 Friendly Planet is proud to be one of the few tour companies in the United States to have been awarded a "People-to-People" license by the U.S. Treasury Department's Office of Foreign Assets Control.
 Join us for a unique adventure to experience this island which sits 90 miles off our shores and shares such an amazing and extraordinary history with the United States!

-Special note: First day of listed departure date is an overnight stay in Miami, Florida with an included pre-tour introductory briefing.
+The first day of each listed departure date is an overnight stay in Miami, Florida, with an included pre-tour introductory briefing.

 |Departures & Prices*|

 |Sun||Sep 14||2014||Fri||Sep 19||2014||$2599||$2299||Available|

 |Sun||Sep 21||2014||Fri||Sep 26||2014||$2399||$2099||Closed|